maynhile13105/cse15l-lab-reports/lab-report-1.md

    ![image](https://github.com/maynhile13105/cse15l-lab-reports/assets/146885739/b9c04828-aebf-44cd-9708-9d567998a03a)
 - Before the command was run, the working directory was /home.
 After the command was run, the working directory was switched to /home/lecture1/messages.
-- Similarly to the case of the command 'cd' with no arguments, there is nothing printed out after the command was executed.
+- Similarly to the case of the command `cd` with no arguments, there is nothing printed out after the command was executed.
 However, there is a little change in the part that goes after the user's name.
-This part announces to the user where the working directory is.
 - This is not an error.

 3) _Using with a path to a file as an argument_